reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}

 ## What is CSRF

+It is among the [OWASP](https://owasp.org/www-community/attacks/csrf) top ten Web Application Security Risks.
+An attacker uses a CSRF attack to send forged requests to a vulnerable website on behalf of an authenticated user for performing malicious actions.

 This allows an attacker to craft malicious content to trick users who are already logged in and authenticated on a legitimate website to perform actions that they do not intend to and may remain unaware of.